shaimole/SAACO3/computing/EC2.md

 - Root [[EBS]] must be encrypted
 - Used for breaks in very long running tasks or if an instances takes very long to startup
 - Can last no longer than 60 days

+## EC2 Instance Recover
+- Creates a new EC2 instance which is identical to the previous ec2
+- recovers private and public ip, metadat, elastic ip, instandce id
+- data in memory is lost